-Enter the Delaware income tax whitheld as shown on
+Enter the Delaware income tax withheld as shown on

-LINE 44 WORKSHEET - CREDIT FOR TAXES PAID TO ANOTHER STATE Enter adjusted gross income from the other state 1.
-2. Enter Delaware adjusted gross income (Line 37 of the return) 2.
+LINE 44 WORKSHEET - CREDIT FOR TAXES PAID TO ANOTHER STATE Enter adjusted gross income from the other state Enter Delaware adjusted gross income (Line 37 of the return) 2.
 Enter the income from the other state while a Delaware resident (include federal modifications) 3.
-4. Enter the total income from the other state 4.
-Enter the Delaware tax liability (Line 42) 5.
+Enter the total income from the other state 4 Enter the Delaware tax liability (Line 42) 5.
 Enter the tax liability for the other state (net of credits).
 (Exclude city wage tax or county taxes.)
-6. 7.
+6 7.
 Divide Line 1 of the worksheet by Line 2 7.
 Multiply Line 7 by Line 5 8.
 Divide Line 3 by Line 4 9.
-10. Multiply Line 9 by Line 6 10.
-Enter the lesser of Lines 5, 8, and 10 here and on Line 44 of the 11. return 11 your W-2 and/or 1099R Forms(s).
-DO NOT INCLUDE S CORPORATION PAYMENTS.
+10. Multiply Line 9 by Line 6 10 Enter the lesser of Lines 5, 8, and 10 here and on Line 44 of the 11. return 11.

+1099R Forms(s).
+DO NOT INCLUDE S

-49 Estimated Tax Payments and Payments with Extensions
+Estimated Tax Payments and Payments with Extensions

-Enter on Line 49, the total quarterly estimated tax payments for 2017 including any credit carryover from your 2016 return.
-In order to receive proper credit for fourth quarter estimated tax payments, they must be made by January 16, 2018.
-Also, enter the amount paid with Form 1027 (Automatic Extension) on this line.
+Enter on Line 49, the total quarterly estimated tax payments for 2018 including any credit carryover from your 2017 return.
+In order to receive proper credit for fourth quarter estimated tax payments, they must be made by January 15, 2019.
+Also, enter the amount paid with Form 200ES (Automatic Extension) on this line.
 DO NOT INCLUDE S CORPORATION PAYMENTS.